barelyhuman/reaper.is/pages/hire.md

 Here's a few ways I could be of service to you

-- **Mentoring**: If you are stuck at a problem with regards to next.js,golang, reactive programming, islands, you can contact me though [Slack](https://join.slack.com/t/barelyhuman/shared_invite/zt-1r4tm5xtw-oRCGmCQJpAmvPnVAOW90oA) and this will usually cost you a
+- **Mentoring**: If you are stuck at a problem with regards to next.js,golang, reactive programming, islands, you can contact me through [Slack](https://join.slack.com/t/barelyhuman/shared_invite/zt-1r4tm5xtw-oRCGmCQJpAmvPnVAOW90oA) and this will usually cost you a
   [cup of coffee](https://github.com/sponsors/barelyhuman/)

-- **Contract Work**: If your project needs a Senior Developer with exprience in (P)React, Node, Golang, Nim, or overall software architecture and solution building, I could help you by promising a few weeks/months in solving that for you.
+- **Contract Work**: If your project needs a Senior Developer with experience in (P)React, Node, Golang, Nim, or overall software architecture and solution building, I could help you by promising a few weeks/months in solving that.
 You can get in touch via an email on <ahoy@barelyhuman.dev>

 For anything else, you can use either [Slack](https://join.slack.com/t/barelyhuman/shared_invite/zt-1r4tm5xtw-oRCGmCQJpAmvPnVAOW90oA)